HL7/fhircast-docs/input/pagecontent/2-2-FhircastScopes.md

 {% include img.html img="fhircast-smart-scopes.png" caption="Figure: Syntax for FHIRcast scopes" %}

-For example, a requested scope of `fhircast/patient-open.read` would authorize the subscribing application to receive a notification when the patient in context changed.
+Note the [FHIRcast event format](2-3-Events.html#event-name) contains a noun-verb, for example: `patient-open`.
+So, a requested scope of `fhircast/patient-open.read` would authorize the subscribing application to receive a notification when the patient in context changed.
 Similarly, a scope of  `fhircast/patient-open.write` authorizes the subscribed app to [request a context change](2-5-EventNotification.html).